Sunday, 7 August 2022

 There was a vague feeling of “it must have been meant”.
 Some asked “What does the universe want me to do next?” or "Am I making the movie or is the movie making me?"
 Or they advised, "Act, don’t react".
 It was all quite impractical.

 We weren’t supposed to write the story of our lives as “Get job, join institution, rise thru ranks, retire on pension”, or “Get married, have children”.
-(As a permanently single person my life was never going to have a shape apart from “get older and more unattractive” but I was sold "attain greater self-knowledge".)
+(As a permanently single person my life was never going to have a shape apart from “get older and more unattractive” but I was sold "attain greater self-knowledge" and of course, Heaven forbid, "strength".)

 I want a job, I want a boyfriend, and most of all I want to make my nan happy.
 (Snog, Marry, Avoid) Could anyone have said that in the 70s/80s?
 You don’t want to work for The Man!
 You don’t want to fit into some heterosexist straitjacket!
-Working-class people were always more realistic – and seemed to be having more fun.
+Working-class people were always more realistic – and had more fun.

 There was no Google.
 Agony Aunts in women's magazines were our only source of information.
 There were self-help books, but despite censorship ending in the late 60s, publishers still didn’t trust frank chat about sex.
 Then along came Our Bodies, Ourselves and The Sensuous Woman.
 These authorities even said it was OK to masturbate, though OBOS suggested some very strange ideologically sound sex positions.
 (Not all 70s ideas were silly: the agony aunts told us fantasies were just fantasies.)